aaditya-jalan/Zcoder/README.md

    npm i
    npm start

-After this the app should start in your device (if you are facing any issues/bugs please raise them in the issues section)
+After this the app should start in your device (if you are facing any issues/bugs please raise them in the issues section).

 ## Usage